Sergei Rachmaninoff: Compositional style

 His compositional style had already begun changing before the October Revolution deprived him of his homeland.
 The harmonic writing in The Bells was composed in 1913 but not published until 1920.
 This may have been due to Rachmaninoff's main publisher, Gutheil, having died in 1914 and Gutheil's catalog being acquired by Serge Koussevitsky.
-It became as advanced as in any of the works Rachmaninoff would write in Russia, partly because the melodic material has a harmonic aspect which arises from its chromatic ornamentation.
+The Bells became as advanced as in any of the works Rachmaninoff would write in Russia, partly because the melodic material has a harmonic aspect which arises from its chromatic ornamentation.
 Further changes are apparent in the revised First Piano Concerto, which he finished just before leaving Russia, as well as in the Op.
 38 songs and Op.
 39 Études-Tableaux.
 In both these sets Rachmaninoff was less concerned with pure melody than with coloring.
 His near-Impressionist style perfectly matched the texts by symbolist poets.
 The Op.
 39 Études-Tableaux are among the most demanding pieces he wrote for any medium, both technically and in the sense that the player must see beyond any technical challenges to a considerable array of emotions, then unify all these aspects.

 The composer's friend Vladimir Wilshaw noticed this compositional change continuing in the early 1930s, with a difference between the sometimes very extroverted Op.
 39 Études-Tableaux (the composer had broken a string on the piano at one performance) and the Variations on a Theme of Corelli (Op.
 42, 1931).
 The variations show an even greater textural clarity than in the Op.
 38 songs, combined with a more abrasive use of chromatic harmony and a new rhythmic incisiveness.
 This would be characteristic of all his later works—the Piano Concerto No. 4 (Op.
 40, 1926) is composed in a more emotionally introverted style, with a greater clarity of texture.
 Nevertheless, some of his most beautiful (nostalgic and melancholy) melodies occur in the Third Symphony, Rhapsody on a Theme of Paganini, and Symphonic Dances.

 Music theorist and musicologist Joseph Yasser, as early as 1951, uncovered progressive tendencies in Rachmaninoff's compositions.
 He uncovered Rachmaninoff's use of an intra-tonal chromaticism that stands in notable contrast to the inter-tonal chromaticism of Richard Wagner and strikingly contrasts the extra-tonal chromaticism of the more radical twentieth century composers like Arnold Schoenberg.
 Yasser postulated that a variable, subtle, but unmistakable characteristic use of this intra-tonal chromaticism permeated Rachmaninoff's music.